 Introduction to SORIT Valves

 The diagram above clearly shows some of the common applications.
-An EPR or “hold back” valve maintains a set suction line pressure and therefore coil temperature.
-This is critical in situations where multiple evaporators of different design temperatures connect back to a shared suction header as is common in grocery store refrigeration.
+An EPR or “hold back” valve maintains a set suction line pressure and, therefore, coil temperature.
+That is critical in situations where multiple evaporators of different design temperatures connect back to a shared suction header, common in grocery store refrigeration.

 The EPR valve “holds back” pressure in the evaporator to a set pressure so long as there is a pressure differential between the evaporator coil and the shared suction header.
 The suction header must have a LOWER pressure than the lowest design pressure of any evaporator connected to it.